 Some evidence you can use to prove that the investment is substantial is corresponding personal and/or business bank statements, itemized list of goods and materials purchased for the start-up, and corresponding financial accounting documentation.
 It’s also wise to put together a business plan that illustrates your projected success.

-A marginal enterprise will not project enough return on investment to make a significant economic contribution.
-The enterprise must generate significantly more income than just to provide a living to the investor and family, or it must have a significant economic impact in the U.S. economy in a positive way.
+The enterprise must generate more income than only enough to provide living wages to the investor and their family or it must significantly impact the U.S. economy in a positive way.

 You must show that you will develop and direct the investment enterprise by demonstrating ownership of at least 50 percent of the enterprise, or by possessing operational control through a managerial position or other corporate devices.